 Schools are much more invested in your accent and teaching personality than in the content of your speech.
 You could write a very inspiring monologue only to read it in a monotone voice and deter future employers.
 Diction and vocal tonality are essential components of public speaking, so think back to your university days when you’re preparing for this video.

 Write some key talking points in advance, practice in front of a mirror, and speak with a clear voice on camera to show off your classroom presence for schools.
-It’s essential that students will be able to understand you, so try not to let your nerves get the best of you by speaking a little more slowly and clearly than you would to a native English speaker.
+It’s essential that students are able to understand you, so try not to let your nerves get the best of you by speaking a little more slowly and clearly than you would to a native English speaker.

 3. Make purposeful generalizations